 CULTURES, PEOPLE, DANCERS, AUDIENCES, MUSIC STYLES, CONTINENTS.

-Everything begins with the rhythm...
+Everything begins with a Rhythm.

-Gotambó is the result of a personal search as an artist and dancer, intimately connected with the events that I have gone through in my artistic career, since the first Tango class when I was the age 15 years until my adult age of 40 today.
+Gotambó is the result of a personal search as an artist and dancer, intimately connected with the events that I have gone through in my artistic career, since the first Tango class when I was 15 years old until my adult age of 40 today.

 Gotambó is how Tango entered into my life, the way in which I’ve struggled to become a dancer and also my strongest reason to move forward...